 What You Need To Know About Engineering!

 Engineering combines the fields of science and maths to solve real world problems that improve the world around us.
-What really distinguishes an engineer is his ability to implement ideas in a cost effective and practical approach.
+What really distinguishes an engineer is their ability to implement ideas in a cost effective and practical approach.
 This ability to take a thought, or abstract idea, and translate it into reality is what separates an engineer from other fields of science and mathematics.

 Consider some things you use in your everyday life: Buildings, roads and bridges, vehicles (cars, planes and boats), computers and other electronic devices.